EgorBo/EgorBo.github.io/_posts/2019-08-03-llvm-range-checks.md

 - optimizations
 ---

-Sometimes when I am bored I explore LLVM sources and play with godbolt.org in order to find interesting optimizations (not only the peephole ones) so I think I'll post some here in my blog time to time.
+Sometimes when I am bored, I explore LLVM sources and play with godbolt.org in order to find interesting optimizations (not only the peephole ones) so I think I'll post some here in my blog time to time.
+Also, if an optimization is simple enough I try to implement it in RuyJIT, e.g.:

+* [dotnet/coreclr#25912](https://github.com/dotnet/coreclr/pull/25912) Remove bound checks when index is Byte and array.Length >= 256
+* [dotnet/coreclr#25744](https://github.com/dotnet/coreclr/pull/25744) Transform X % C == 0 to X & (C-1) == 0
+* [dotnet/coreclr#25856](https://github.com/dotnet/coreclr/pull/25856) Recognize FMA patterns (x*y+z)
+* [dotnet/coreclr#24584](https://github.com/dotnet/coreclr/pull/24584) Replace (val / 2) with (val * 0.5)
+* [dotnet/coreclr#25458](https://github.com/dotnet/coreclr/pull/25458) Optimize u>=1 to u!=0 and u<1 to u==0

-So let's say we have a function that checks if a char belongs to a list of reserved chars:
+So, let's say we have a function that checks if a char belongs to a list of reserved chars:
 (I actually copy-pasted it from CoreFX)
 {% highlight csharp linenos %}
 bool IsReservedCharacter(char character) // uint16_t